Wark Hero

 A Village Full of Charm and Character

 Wark is ideally placed for discovering the North Tyne Valley, Kielder, and the nearby Hadrian’s Wall UNESCO World Heritage Site.
-Whether you’re here for walking, stargazing or a relaxing countryside escape, the village has something to offer every visitor.
+Whether you’re here for walking, stargazing in Northumberland or a relaxing countryside escape, the village has something to offer every visitor.

 Things to see and do in Wark